zendeskgarden/react-containers/packages/scrollregion/README.md

 ## Usage

-For live examples check out our [storybook](https://zendeskgarden.github.io/react-containers?path=/story/scrollregion-container--usescrollregion).
+For live examples check out [storybook](https://zendeskgarden.github.io/react-containers?path=/story/scrollregion-container--usescrollregion).

+A scroll region is an area of the web page that contains scrollable content.
+The scroll region hook allows keyboard users to focus and scroll a scroll region.

 A scroll region with a dynamic layout should use the `dependency` option.
 The hook re-calculates the tab-index when the `dependency` value changes.
 If there are multiple dependency values, a memoized